-A. 300 Points: This course is comprised of four components from which you can earn a total of 300 points.
+A. 100 Points: This course is comprised of four components from which you can earn a total of 100 points.

 Course Component Percent Points Explanation

-10 Quizzes 30% 90 see section X
+15 Quizzes 30% 30 see section X

-Class Participation 5% 15 see section XI
+Class Participation 5% 5 see section XI

-Midterm Exam 20% 60 see section XII
+Midterm Exam 20% 20 see section XII

-Final Exam 45% 135 see section XIII
+Final Exam 45% 45 see section XIII

-100% 300
+100% 100

-- B. Curve: Your total point sum (of 300) is meaningful only relative to the point sums of other students in the class.
+- B. Curve: Your total point sum (of 100) is meaningful only relative to the point sums of other students in the class.
 I will convert your total to a scaled score, based on the class curve.
-For example, if the highest raw score in the class were 240/300, then that student would receive an A. The final grades will comport with Law School's grading policies.
+For example, if the highest raw score in the class were 72/100, then that student would receive an A. The final grades will comport with Law School's grading policies.
 Please review the Student Handbook. http://mitchellhamline.edu/students/student-handbook/. - C. Mandatory Mean: The final grades must comport with Law School's grading policies.
-Note that the 2019-2020 Student Handbook states that the Law School "mandates a mean of between 2.7 and 3.3 for all Upper Level (non-1L) classes."
+Note that the 2020-2021 Student Handbook states that the Law School "mandates a mean of between 2.7 and 3.3 for all Upper Level (non-1L) classes."
 That is a mean roughly between a B- and B+.

-VIII.
-Required Weekly Quizzes
+X. Required Weekly Quizzes

-- A. Rationale: I will assign quizzes for three reasons. - 1.
-First, while I will provide informal, oral feedback during class discussions, I do not want the first formal feedback that you receive to be your graded midterm or final exam. - 2.
-Second, I want you to approach the material actively. - 3.
-Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current and "connected" to the material. - B. Format: Most quizzes will be comprised of five to ten multiple choice questions.
-A few may entail drafting a roughly 300 to 500-word essay.
+- A. Rationale: I assign quizzes for three reasons. - 1.
+First, while I will provide informal, oral feedback during class discussions, I do not want the first formal feedback that you receive to be your graded midterm or final exam.

+- 2. Second, I want you to approach the material actively. - 3.
+Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current and "connected" to the material. - B. Format: Most quizzes will be comprised of around ten multiple choice questions.
+A few may entail drafting a roughly 300- to 500-word essay.
 These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. Submission: You will submit your quiz answers through the course CANVAS site).
 The quizzes are not timed.
-But they are designed to take less than 20 minutes to complete. - D. Due Date: A quiz is due by 11:59 PM on most Sundays of the semester.
-See the schedule of deliverables at the end of this Syllabus (in Section XVII).
-There is no quiz due during either the mid-semester break or the midterm exam period. - E. Feedback: We will review the quiz in the following Tuesday's class and/or I will post a feedback memo. - F. Coverage: I have designed these weekly quizzes to test basic understanding of legal principles covered at about the time of the quiz.
+But they are designed to take less than 20 minutes to complete. - D. Due Date: A quiz is due by 11:59 PM on every Saturday night of the semester.
+See the schedule of deliverables at the end of this Syllabus (in Section XVII). - E. Feedback: We will review the quiz in the following Monday's class and/or I will post a feedback memo. - F. Coverage: I have designed these weekly quizzes to test basic understanding of legal principles covered at about the time of the quiz.
 They are simpler than questions on the midterm and final exams that require more analysis. - G. Grading: I will grade the quizzes.
-The ten quizzes, in the cumulative, comprise 30% of your total course grade (90 of 300 points).
-Therefore, each quiz is worth 9 points, 3% of your total course grade (300 points).
+The fifteen quizzes, in the cumulative, comprise 30% of your total course grade (30 of 100 points).
+While the quizzes may have different numbers of questions, your score will be weighted.
+Each individual quiz is worth 2 points, 2% of your total course grade (100 points).

-IX.
+XI.
 Class Participation

-- A. Class participation comprises 5% of your course grade, 15 of the 300 total course points. - B. The typical student who regularly, meaningfully participates will earn all 15 points.
+- A. Class participation comprises 5% of your course grade, 5 of the 100 total course points. - B. The typical student who regularly, meaningfully participates will earn all 5 points.
 In other words, most students will earn all these points.
 Those who are regularly unprepared or frequently absent will earn either half or none of these points. - C. The required extracurricular meetings described in sections V.F and V.G are factored into the participation points.

-X. Midterm Exam
+XII.
+Midterm Exam